kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/projects/uscore/README.md

 * Specification: http://www.hl7.org/fhir/us/core/
 * Mappings intended for FHIR Bulk export with the use case "US Core Data Interoperability": https://hl7.org/fhir/uv/bulkdata/#us-core-data-for-interoperability
-* Available form CentraXX v.2022.1.0
+* Available form CentraXX v.2022.1.0 (which includes kairos-fhir-dsl v.1.14.0)

 ## US CORE VITALSIGNS

 The US Core provides very specific profiles for a set of vital signs.
 The observations are specified by LOINC codes and are mostly fixed values or chosen from a bound value set.
-However, CentraXX does not support LOINC codes for labor values natively yet.
-Therefore, corresponding labor mappings must be defined in CXX in order to map US Core Vitals Signs.
+Therefore, corresponding CXX labor mappings must be defined in order to map data to US Core vitals sign FHIR profiles.
 A set of CXX master data xml files is provided that specifies labor methods, labor values and units that need to be defined in CXX for the groovy mappings to work.

+* The files are located in `/xml`
-They can be imported over the CXX XML import interface for master data.
+* Files can be imported over the CXX XML import interface for master data.
-The files are located in `/xml`
+* The xml file name correspond to its groovy mapping file name pendant, e.g. `bloodPressure.xml` is the required labor method for `bloodPressure.groovy`
+* These groovy mappings on the specified labor method XMLs have to be understood as examples.
+If observations should be filled with CXX measurement values from other labor methods or labor values, e.g. a HL7 profile, just change labor method and value code in the effected groovy file.